close

 8. Lausanne

 If you want a snapshot of what French-speaking Switzerland has to offer in terms of food, architecture and culture, Lausanne is an ideal place to start.
-The city on the hill overlooking Lake Geneva has a myriad of places to explore and is a fantastic base for excursions to Montreux, the castle at Chillon, Nyon, the vineyards of the Lavaux and the highlands of Vaud.
+The city on the hill overlooking Lake Geneva has a myriad of places to explore and is a fantastic base for excursions to the castle at Chillon, Nyon, the vineyards of the Lavaux and the highlands of Vaud.

 Within the city itself, Lausanne is perhaps most famous for the Olympic Museum and the old town.
-Another top activity is to take a boat cruise on the lake as it is a great way to see the city in all its glory.
+Another top activity is to take a boat cruise on the lake, as it is a great way to see the city in all its glory.

 Cityscape of Lausanne, Switzerland